12 Spatial Data Modelling and Visualization

 Map of Africa

-(a) Map of Africa and Central Africa Rep.
+(a) Map of Africa and Central African Rep.

 Map of Africa

-(b) Map of Central Africa Rep. Simulation of Infections
+(b) Map of Central African Rep. Simulation of Infections

 Figure 12.2: Map of Africa